Ephesians 2:8-9: Contradictory, or Perfectly Consistent?

 Do skeptics really expect us to believe that the apostle Paul was so incompetent and so prone to mistakes that he would pen such a beautiful statement as Ephesians 2:8-9 and then repeatedly contradict it throughout the same brief letter with implied and explicit references to repentance and baptism?
-Could it be (like many of our denominational friends who misunderstand these verses) that Paul’s teachings on faith, grace, repentance, baptism, and works are in perfect harmony with one another and that any perceived contradictions are mere misunderstandings on the part of the reader?
+Could it be that Paul’s teachings on faith, grace, repentance, baptism, and works are actually in perfect harmony with one another and that any perceived contradictions are mere misunderstandings on the part of the reader?

 So What Does Ephesians 2:8-9 Mean?